About the CS198 Program

 CS198: The Class

 CS198 is a 3-4 unit class taught Autumn, Winter, and Spring by the CS198 Coordinators.
 In their first quarter of section leading, all new section leaders enroll in CS198.
-The class contains seven required teaching workshops (1.5 hours each) in the first few weeks of the quarter.
+The class contains five required teaching workshops (1.5 hours each) in the first few weeks of the quarter, and a weekly Wednesday teaching meeting throughout the quarter.
 However, CS198's four units are primarily allocated to recognize that the time spent teaching, grading, and helping students is also a learning experience.
 Enrollment in CS198 is limited.
 Prospective SLs can apply

 midway through each quarter to enroll in CS198 (and begin section leading) in the next quarter.